Appleby takes over, Florida rallies past No. 2 Auburn 63-62 - NewsBreak

 BIG PICTURE

 Auburn: Despite losing for the second time in four games – both on the road – the Tigers are still the best team in the SEC and likely will be a No. 1 seed in the NCAA Tournament.
-They clearly need to get more consistent play from their backcourt, which had 10 of the 17 turnovers.
+They clearly need to get more consistent play from their backcourt.

 Florida: The Gators needed a victory like this to improve their chances of making a fifth straight NCAA Tournament.
 They had lost two in a row.